It’s no secret that the food in France is c’est magnifique!

 To get your imagination (and tastebuds) running wild, here are some of my favourite foods from the Burgundy region you simply must try when you visit.

 When I think of France, I think of cheese.
 And pastries and wine and berets and art.
 But mostly cheese.
 And when it comes to the finest cheese in the land it’s hard to go past Crottin de Chavignol.
-It’s an exceptional goat cheese produced in the Loire Valley in Burgundy and has been gracing our mouths with its presence since the 16th century.
+It’s an exceptional goat cheese produced in the Loire Valley and has been gracing our mouths with its presence since the 16th century.
 This hard cheese is white in colour and has a strong, nutty flavour.
 Interestingly, unlike most goat cheeses, it can be eaten at various stages of maturity, becoming stronger in flavour the longer it matures.
 So, get yourself a nice glass of Burgundy Pinot Noir to go with it and enjoy.

 Boeuf Bourguignon (also known as Beef Burgundy) is a rich beef casserole.
 What sets is apart from other beef stews is that it ALWAYS includes a bottle of delicious Burgundy red wine.
 Cooked slowly in the wine with shallots, garlic, herbs, mushrooms and a generous amount of butter, this hearty meal is perfect for a wintery night in front of a fireplace, with – you guessed it – a bottle of red.
 Traditionally made with special Charolais beef from the Burgundy region, nowadays there is an annual festival celebrating the prized beef.
 Everyone in the town will gather to enjoy music, festivities and of course, a bowl of Boeuf Bourguignon.